 Adam Goldstein, better known as DJ AM, was one of the most famous disc jockeys in the world before his untimely death at 36.
 While many DJs specialize in a single genre — think Skrillex and dubstep, deadmau5 and house – DJ AM was notable for his variety, mixing musical styles that might not seem so compatible at first glance.
 Not many DJs can throw together hip-hop, rock, pop and other genres while keeping an amped-up crowd dancing to the Rocky theme song or a slow Oasis ballad.
 But when DJ AM was at the turntable, he made it all fit.

-March 30 would have been DJ AM's 42nd birthday, and we're celebrating by listening to him work.
+We’re celebrating DJ AM on his birthday, March 30, by listening to him work.
 Here are five examples of his broad talent that prove he was among the greatest.

 1. Party DJ

 DJ AM was known for his live sets and DJing clubs and parties for the rich and famous.
 His clients included Christina Aguilera, Leonardo DiCaprio, Jennifer Lopez and more.
 Here’s a taste of what the crowds might have danced to at those parties.